Last updated 31 January 2023

 We want you to have the best possible learning experience at Leeds, where you can actively engage with the people around you.
-This means that for courses starting in September 2022, you’ll need to be in Leeds for your lectures, seminars, tutorials and practical sessions, as we won’t be offering online versions of the courses we normally teach face to face.
+This means that, for all courses taught on campus, you’ll need to be in Leeds for your lectures, seminars, tutorials and practical sessions, as we won’t be offering online versions of the courses we normally teach face to face.
 Face-to-face learning will be complemented and supported by a variety of digital technologies.

 My university cannot provide me with an official certificate or transcript to meet the academic conditions of my offer due to COVID-19, what should I do?